Mrcarr419/Wireshark/README.md

 Checking for Echo pings

-Enterd (ip.addr == 142.250.1.139) to reduce information and contains only packets where either the source or the destination IP address matches the address.Now only two packet colors are used: light pink for ICMP protocol packets and light green for TCP (and HTTP, which is a subset of TCP) packets.
+Input (ip.addr == 142.250.1.139) to reduce information and contains only packets where either the source or the destination IP address matches the address.
+Now only two packet colors are used: light pink for ICMP protocol packets and light green for TCP (and HTTP, which is a subset of TCP) packets.

 <img width="1440" alt="Screenshot 2024-09-13 at 1 04 10 AM" src="https://github.com/user-attachments/assets/984d7f22-4aa5-4e20-a46a-d2088bc82ba4">